 We've gotten a number of calls lately asking "Can travertine be cleaned after a flood?".
 The short answer is that depends on a number of factors that need to be evaluated by a Natural Stone Restoration Professional.
 We can give you a free evaluation of your flood damaged floor to determine if it can be restored.

-At Bayou City Floor Restorers, the Natural Stone Tile Cleaning Pros of Houston , we offer unmatched results when it comes to our travertine cleaning, grinding, honing, polishing, and sealing techniques.
+At Beyle City Floor Restorers, the Natural Stone Tile Cleaning Pros of Houston , we offer unmatched results when it comes to our Travertine Cleaning, grinding, honing, polishing, and sealing techniques.
 Is your Travertine Floor in need of repair?
 Has your travertine tile become dull and unsightly over time due to scratches, cracks, holes, pits, and chips?
 Don't attempt floor tile work on your own.
 Let a qualified pro evaluate first.
 Trust us to repair, refinish, and restore your natural stone floor to look virtually new again!

 Let us put a shine on your floor and a smile on your face.